mdsufz/StandEnA/docs/CUSTOMDB.md

 ```bash
 cat -v uniq_ec.tsv
 ```
-If there are any the symbol ^M at the end of the line should appear.
-To remove this;
+If there are any, the symbol ^M should appear at the end of the line.
+To remove this:

 ```bash
 mv uniq_ec.tsv > temp_file.tsv